michalmytych/Programming-Class-Final-Project/README.md

 * Primitives Add-on

 You can compile it in Release mode for x86 Windows.
-Assets folder must be in Release folder of the solution, or errors will occur.
+Assets folder must be in Release folder of the solution as well as all resource files must stay in / or be added to solution dir, or errors will occur.

 Preview: